 This is completely up to you!
 You can use any size you’d like to use.

-If you are used to using 1″ hexies and 1.5″ diamonds on a previous #fussycuttingsewalong (which are roughly equivalent in size for fussy cutting) then I would recommend going for 1.5″ houses.
+If you are used to using 1″ hexies and 1.5″ diamonds on a previous #fussycuttingsewalong (which are roughly equivalent in size for focus cutting) then I would recommend going for 1.5″ houses.

 What do I do with all of these houses blocks?